The arrival of American evacuees from a virus-plagued cruise ship docked in Japan nearly doubled the number of coronavirus cases on U.S. soil to 29.

-Wisconsin's only patient who tested positive for coronavirus had recently traveled to Beijing was exposed to known cases of the virus.
-The person was isolated at home as of last week according to a statement from the Wisconsin Department of Health Services.
+Wisconsin's only patient who tested positive for coronavirus had recently traveled to Beijing and was exposed to known cases of the virus.
+The person was isolated at home as of last week, according to a statement from the Wisconsin Department of Health Services.

 The Associated Press contributed to this report.